HuntedRaven7/Dotfiles/README.md

-Based Emacs and PopOS user
+Based Neovim and PopOS user